jackwang0108/MySTL/README.md

-# my-stl
+# MySTL

-A tiny stl implemented by Jack Wang, for getting advanced in C++.
+A simple STL implemented by Jack Wang, for dive deeper into C++ Standard Template Library.